SAP-samples/teched2023-AD263/exercises/ex6/README.md

 4. Check your inbox - you should get the expected email notifcation sent by the Alert Notification service (see an example as per the screenshot below).
 ![](./images/ans-035.png)

+### Summary
+Now you have learned how trigger alert notification emails via SAP Alert Notification service based on specific conditions.
+If you want also to learn how to tirgger Ops automation commands / flows please proceed to [Exercise 7 (Optional) -  Alert Notification service - Trigger an Ops Remedtiation Command (via SAP Automation Pilot)](exercises/ex7/)